stellarwp/archivist/readme.md

 ### Pre-Crawl Confirmation

-As of v0.1.0-beta.7, Archivist will always collect and display all URLs before crawling, giving you a chance to review and confirm:
+As of v0.1.0-beta.7, Archivist will always collect and display all URLs before crawling, giving you a chance to review and confirm.
+This includes:
+- Executing all pagination strategies to discover paginated pages
+- Following depth settings to discover linked content
+- Applying include/exclude patterns
+- Showing the complete list of URLs that will be processed

 ```
 Collecting URLs from 1 archive(s)...